 Increment and Decrement Operators in JavaScript

-The JavaScript Increment and Decrement Operators useful to increase or decrease the value by 1.
-For instance, Incremental operator ++ used to increase the existing variable value by 1 (x = x + 1).
+The JavaScript Increment and Decrement Operators are useful to increase or decrease the value by 1.
+For instance, Incremental operator ++ is used to increase the existing variable value by 1 (x = x + 1).
 The decrement operator – – is used to decrease or subtract the existing value by 1 (x = x – 1).

-The syntax for both the increment and decrement operators in JavaScript is
+The syntax for both the increment and decrement operators in JavaScript is as shown below.

 • Increment Operator : ++x or x++